What is RFID - How Does RFID Work

 Selecting an RFID Antenna

-• Is it possible to always know or control the orientation of the RFID tag relative to the antenna&#;s position in your application?
+- Can you consistently control the tag's orientation relative to the antenna's position in your application?

-• Will the antenna be mounted indoors or outdoors?
+- Will the antenna be positioned indoors or outdoors?

-To read a full list of questions for selecting an RFID antenna, check out our RFID Buyer&#;s Guide - https://www.atlasrfidstore.com/a-guide-to-buying-rfid-tags-equipment/
+For a complete list of questions for selecting an RFID antenna, see our RFID Buyer’s Guide - https://www.atlasrfidstore.com/a-guide-to-buying-rfid-tags-equipment/.

 RFID Facts and Frequently Asked Questions